loki3/flexagonator/docs/atomic-theory.md

 ## Purpose

-"Atomic flex theory" describes at a low level how flexagons operate.
+"Atomic flex theory" describes at a low level how triangle flexagons operate.
 It can be used to describe any flex, and explains how to fold a template, unfold a flexagon, and how a flexagon can shape shift.

 The fundamental axiom, `Ur = a # [-2,1] / b ->  a # 1 \ 2 / -b`,